madjoel/waig/README.md

   - if set to `always` the HUD will always be displayed
   - if set to `inventory` the HUD will be displayed only if the player carries a compass in the inventory
   - if set to `hand` the HUD will be displayed only if the player holds a compass in the main hand or off-hand
+- `compass-items`: config key to list all items that count as compass equivalent.
+When `hud-show-mode` is set to `inventory` or `hand`, the mod checks if any of the listed items are in the inventory or held, and if so will show the HUD.